rpaladugu1/deis_start_stop_scripts/README.md

 > Warning: Not for Production use and use them at your own risk.

-These have been created for personal private use and pretty basic as such.
+* These scripts have been created for personal private use and pretty basic as such.*

 Deis Start and Stop Scripts for Deis in a Vagrant and VirtualBox setup.

-They have been tested in Ubuntu 14.04 LTS.
+_They have been tested in Ubuntu 14.04 LTS._

 Scenario 1: After setting up the Deis environment, you can run deis_start.sh to bring up the environment every time.